 LGBT older adults have faced a lifetime of discrimination.
 And even though things are getting better overall in this area, the damage has already been done in many cases when it comes to health and housing.

-Employment discrimination during working years means gay seniors have had less access to employer-provided health insurance and more financial insecurity.
+Employment discrimination during working years means gay seniors have had less access to employer-provided health insurance and may have had more financial insecurity.

 This leads to two critical issues: